-The energy audit report shall include the following:
+The audit report shall include the following:

-- 4.1 Clear and accurate information on home performance upgrades and health and safety improvements. - 4.2 The cost-effectiveness of the recommended home performance upgrades, based on energy modeling, utility-bill history or typical usage and energy cost for similar homes in the area. - 4.3 Disclosure of any current or potential conflict of interest of the auditor. - 4.4 Disclosure of any products and services that the auditor or his/her company provides in addition to energy auditing.
+- 4.2 Clear and accurate information on home performance upgrades and health and safety improvements. - 4.3 Method/s used to determine cost benefit of the recommended upgrades. - 4.4 Disclosure of any current or potential conflict of interest of the auditor.

+4.5 Disclosure of any products and services that the auditor or his/her company provides in addition to whole-building assessments.

-Note: The energy audit report shall not include recommendations for measures based primarily on a specific product line, services of a contractor, or convenience.
+Note: The audit report shall not include recommendations for measures based primarily on a specific product line, services of a contractor, or convenience.